Getting Started: Salvias for New England

 Soil Texture and Chemistry

 New England has a reputation for rocky, acidic soil much the same as the Southwest is characterized as having gravelly, alkaline soil.
 However, soil conditions can vary even within a neighborhood, so you shouldn't assume acidity.
-It's helpful to get a soil test through a local agricultural extension office or an independent lab.
+It's helpful to get a soil test through a local agricultural extension office at a state land grant university or an independent lab.

 Acidity and alkalinity refer to pH, the chemistry of soil, which is rated on a scale in which 7 is neutral (perfectly balanced).
 Lower numbers are acidic and higher numbers are alkaline.
 Garden loam is about 6.5.